 15. Jesse Auditorium and Missouri Theatre have no designated parking.
 Loading/unloading is allowed in the northeast parking lot for Jesse Auditorium, and in the loading zone in front of the Missouri Theatre Box Office.
 Parking of trucks or trailers may be allowed with special requests arranged in advance.
 Ask Josh Reid or Chris Cullen for more information.

-No one may operate any equipment except Jesse Crew.
+19. No one may operate any equipment except venue crew.
 Please do not touch any lights, curtains or switches unless instructed to by a staff member.
 Any damage to microphones or other equipment will be billed to the event.

 1. No combustible devices are allowed at any time.
 This includes flash paper, flash pots, cherry bombs, propane, cigarette lighters, candles, guns, cap guns or any device that produces an open flame.
 If any of these items are crucial at an event, appropriate paperwork must be filed.
 This process takes a minimum of one week.

 2. No water, food or drink will be allowed onstage, with the exception of bottled drinking water.
 Food and drink pose a major electrocution hazard as well as a slip hazard.

 3. No glass or breakable plastics.
 Please use common sense when selecting your props and avoid items that might break easily.
 Remember that many dancers will be in bare feet and may be rolling on the stage; shattered materials will be very harmful.

 4. Absolutely no hay, sand, confetti, helium balloons, powder, aerosol cans or GLITTER on stage or in house.
 Any additional maintenance required post event will be added to the final bill.